 The Matter of Photography in the Americas

-This is exhibition is organized by the Cantor Arts Center.
-We gratefully acknowledge support from the Elizabeth K. Raymond Fund for Photography, the Bill and Jean Lane Fund, the Mark and Betsy Gates Fund for Photography, the Special Exhibitions Fund, and museum members.
+This exhibition is organized by the Cantor Arts Center.
+We gratefully acknowledge support from the Elizabeth K. Raymond Fund for Photography, the Bill and Jean Lane Fund, the Mark and Betsy Gates Fund for Photography, the Special Exhibitions Fund, and Museum Members.

 The accompanying catalogue is made possible by the Mariposa Fund and the CAC Exhibitions, Loans, and Publications Fund.

 The Museum is OPEN Memorial Day, Monday, May 28 from 11AM–5PM, and parking is Free.

 The Rodin Sculpture Garden and campus sculptures are always open to visitors.

 The Cantor Arts Center is located at the intersection of Museum Way and Lomita Drive in the heart of the arts district on the Stanford campus.
 The Cantor faces the Bing Concert Hall across Palm Drive, northwest of The Oval and the Main Quad.

 Parking is limited.
 Visitor parking is available on Lomita Drive and in a nearby parking structure at Roth Way and Campus Drive.
 On weekdays until 4PM visitors may use marked, metered spots.
 On weekdays after 4PM and all day on weekends, visitor parking is free and visitors may also use A and C permit spaces.